browserengineering/book/book/styles.md

 ======================

 One way a web page can change its appearance is with the `style` attribute.
-For example, you can use `style` to change an element's background color:
+For example, this changes an element's background color:

 ``` {.example}
 <div style="background-color:lightblue"></div>
 ```

-More generally a style attribute contains any number of property/value pairs, separated by semicolons.
-The browser looks at those property-value pairs when painting the element, for example to determine the background color.
+More generally, a `style` attribute contains property/value pairs separated by semicolons.
+The browser looks at those property-value pairs to determine how an element looks, for example to determine the background color.

-To add this to our browser, we'll need to parse these property/value pairs.
+To add this to our browser, we'll need to start by parsing these property/value pairs.
 I'll use recursive *parsing functions*, which are a good way to build complex parser step by step.

 The idea is to have functions that advance through the text and return the data they parsed.
 We'll have different functions for different